The History of Derbyshire's Blue John Stone And Its Significance

 Introduction:

-When people search for Blue John caverns, they barely scratch the surface as there is far more to this unique fluorspar than five minutes on the internet will ever uncover.
-Nestled in the hills surrounding Castleton, is not only a walker’s paradise, but the rarest minerals are found in the Blue John Caverns, Blue John.
+When people search for Blue John caverns and stones, they barely scratch the surface as there is far more to this unique fluorspar than five minutes on the internet will ever uncover.
+Nestled in the hills surrounding Castleton, is not only a walker’s paradise, but the rarest minerals are found in the Blue John Caverns, Blue John stone.
 Unique to these hills of Derbyshire and as a corollary to that the whole world, this fascinating and beautiful mineral, has such a story to tell: from the Georgian lead miners and Matthew Boulton’s opulent ormolu and Blue John pieces, to the modern tourist attractions the Blue John caverns, though particularly Treak Cliff have become today.
 I am consistently reminded of Coleridge’s words in Kubla Khan, though not in any Stygian sense, “through caverns measureless to man…” 1 when I start to think about the range and importance of the Blue John caverns, their historical, political and sociological association as well as their critical geological role, and their extraordinary evolution from arduous work spaces to modern tourist attractions and the importance this extraordinary mineral has and continues to have on our lives.
 Blue John caverns are the home and the source of this extraordinary mineral.

 Geologically unique to Treak Cliff